PrinceArora-4/smart-trolley/README.md

-# 🛒 Smart Trolley - Self Checkout System
+# 🛒 Smart Cart - Self Checkout System

 > A computer vision–powered smart self-checkout system that combines **YOLOv11** for real-time product detection and **Flask web interface** for a seamless, interactive billing interface — designed to revolutionize the retail experience.